Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-32-deep-wounds.md

 "There’s no rush.
 We aren’t on a timetable any longer.
 She can take as long as she needs."

-"Well…" Clara wobbled her head.
+"Well..."
+Clara wobbled her head.
 "You *are* on a timetable, it’s just a loose one."

 "We’ve got enough autonomy to let Xiù say goodbye to her family," Julian replied.